How to get a coronavirus booster shot in D.C., Maryland and Virginia

 Which brand of shot should I get?

-You do not need to get the same brand of shot this time that you got the first time you were vaccinated against coronavirus.
-The CDC is expected to publish more guidance on “mixing and matching" vaccines in the coming days.
+You do not need to get the same brand of shot this time that you got the first time you were vaccinated against the coronavirus.
+The CDC is expected to publish more guidance on “mixing and matching” vaccines in the coming days.

 This option is particularly appealing for people who first received the Johnson & Johnson shot, which recent studies show is somewhat less effective than the other two at preventing serious disease.
 Evidence shows that a booster of an mRNA vaccine — either Moderna or Pfizer — is more effective at protecting patients than a second shot of Johnson & Johnson’s formulation.
-One National Institutes of Health study found, preliminarily, that a J&J recipient who gets another shot of J&J will have four times more antibodies than after just one dose — compared to 35 times more antibodies after a dose of Pfizer’s shot and 76 times more antibodies after Moderna’s.
+One National Institutes of Health study found, preliminarily, that a J&J recipient who gets another shot of J&J will have four times the antibodies as after just one dose — compared to 35 times as many antibodies after a dose of Pfizer’s shot and 76 times as many antibodies after Moderna’s.

 For those who initially received either a Pfizer or Moderna shot, the difference between getting the same shot a third time or the competitor is less significant.
 But the same NIH study suggested that Moderna’s booster may increase antibodies at least a bit more than Pfizer’s booster in recipients of both the Moderna and Pfizer initial doses too.